TiredSkitarii/dragons-dice-gaming-club/README.md

 At the moment of submitting this Milestone project the Development Branch and Main Branch are the same.

+###How to run project

+To clone this project, you will need the following:
+- a Github account (create at: https://github.com)
+- access to an IDE (such as VSCode)

+1. Go to this projects Github repository: https://github.com/TiredSkitarii/dragons-dice-gaming-club
+2. select the downwards arrow on the green "<> Code" button
+3. Select the Local tab in the dropdown
+4. copy the HTTPS URL displayed
+5. Go to your chosen IDE and open a New Terminal
+6. Change your Working Directory to where you would want the cloned repository to be saved
+7. type "git clone" then add the copied URL
+8. Press enter to clone the Repository

 ## Credits

 ### Content